maryannbanks/www.gittip.com/README.md

     $ make env

-If you haven't run Gittip for a while, you can reinstall the dependencies:
+If you haven't run Gratipay for a while, you can reinstall the dependencies:

     $ make clean env